andrewthauer/dotfiles/README.md

 ### zshrc.local

-Create a `zsh/zshrc.local` file to run any
+Create a `zsh/zshrc.local` file to run anything for a local environment.

 ```bash
 #!/bin/zsh